superfly/docs/networking/private-networking.html.md

 A Fly Machine is configured to resolve domain names with a custom DNS server from the Fly Platform.
 This DNS server can resolve arbitrary DNS queries, so you can look up `google.com` with it.
 But it’s also aware of 6PN addresses, and will let you look up 6PN addresses for other apps in your organization.
 Those addresses live under the custom top-level domain `.internal`.
 You might want to use `.internal` domains to connect your app to databases, API servers, or other apps in your 6PN network.

 Underneath `.internal` there are second-level domains for every app in your Fly organization.
-For example, if your app is in an organization with another app called `random-potato-45`, then there will be a AAAA record at `random-potato-45.internal`.
-The AAAA record will contain *all* the 6PN addresses of the started Fly Machines that make up the `random-potato-45` Fly App.
+For example, if your app is in an organization with another app called `my-app-name`, then there will be a AAAA record at `my-app-name.internal`.
+The AAAA record will contain *all* the 6PN addresses of the started Fly Machines that make up the `my-app-name` Fly App.
 Note that different libraries and tools will use multi-address AAAA records differently; most will only use the first address that is returned, but others might round-robin between entries for every request -- if you'd like to know more, consult the documentation for the library or tool you are using for DNS lookup.

 <div class="important icon">
 **Important:** All queries to Fly.io `.internal` domains only return information for started (running) Machines.
 Any stopped Machines, including those auto stopped by the Fly Proxy, are not included in the response to the DNS query.
 </div>

 Each `<appname>.internal` domain has further subdomains which can be used to return a more precise subset of the started Machines in that app.
-For example, you can add a region name qualifier to return the 6PN addresses of an app's Machines in a specific region: `iad.random-potato-45.internal`.
-Querying this domain returns the 6PN addresses of `random-potato-45` Machines in the `iad` region.
+For example, you can add a region name qualifier to return the 6PN addresses of an app's Machines in a specific region: `iad.my-app-name.internal`.
+Querying this domain returns the 6PN addresses of `my-app-name` Machines in the `iad` region.

 Some `.internal` domains do not contain an AAAA record, but instead contain a TXT record with Machine, app, or region information.
-For example, if you request the TXT records using `regions.random-potato-45.internal`, then you'll get back a comma-separated list of regions that `random-potato-45` is deployed in.
+For example, if you request the TXT records using `regions.my-app-name.internal`, then you'll get back a comma-separated list of regions that `my-app-name` is deployed in.
 And you can discover all the apps in the organization by requesting the TXT records associated with `_apps.internal`.
 This will return a comma-separated list of the app names.

 The following table is a complete list of the available `.internal` domains: